Vanilla Kubernetes

 configmap/post-initial-objects created

-The size of object is limited.
-In case the limit is reached, one of the solutions is to combine more of them.
+The size of the object is limited.
+If the limit is reached, you can combine the objects.

 spec: